Pine shavings have been taking a bad rap lately, despite many years of serving well as pet bedding.

 The synopsis on this page about pine shavings was presented to you as a convenience, and is attributed fully to Ms. Corinne Fayo.
 As a retired RN, I endorse her research as presented in "The Truth About Pine Shavings."

-If you still have questions about the safety of pine shavings for rabbit bedding, please visit Bucky's Bunnies and peruse her original article.
+If you still have questions about the safety of pine shavings for rabbit bedding, please click here for a PDF of Ms. Fayo's original article.

 You can also visit The Rabbit Education Society to read Ms. Fayo's article on pine shavings; click on the "Care" link.
 You'll also find a wealth of additional care and legislative information.